gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Open API has been deprecated for over two years (since Gradle 1.0-milestone-4) and is due to be removed in Gradle 2.0.
 The entry points to the
 Open API were marked deprecated at that time.

-To make the deprecation of the Open API more explicit, all of the Open API classes are now marked as deprecated, in addition to the entry points.
+To make the deprecation of the Open API clearer, all of the Open API classes are now marked as deprecated, in addition to the entry points.
 All of the
 Open API classes will be removed in Gradle 2.0.

 <!--